pgf96/aesthetic-setups/README.md

 - [ ] Allow authors of original content submit a request for the post to be taken down

-- [ ] Image tagger to create bounding boxes for ML model
+- [ ] Image labeler tool to create bounding boxes for ML model

 - [ ] Train ML model to identify items in pictures